janlukasschroeder/nodejs-cheat-sheet/README.md

 # Clustering, Worker Pool & CPU Intensive Tasks

+While your JavaScript code may run, at least by default, in a single-threaded environment, that doesn’t mean the process running your code is single-threaded.
+In Node.js, libuv is used as an OS-independent asynchronous I/O interface, and since not all system-provided I/O interfaces are asynchronous, it uses a pool of worker threads to avoid blocking program code when using otherwise-blocking APIs, such as filesystem APIs.
+By default, four of these threads are spawned, though this number is configurable via the `UV_THREADPOOL_SIZE` environment.

 ## Web Server Clustering

 Perform a CPU heavy task in a different process to avoid blocking the server thread.